sindhura0808/BarberApp/README.md

  ## To DO
- 1.Complete the time selection and get the summary and book the appointment 2.Get the notification
+ -Complete the time selection and get the summary and book the appointment -Get the notification